airlock/airlock-iam-examples/identity-proofing-with-airlock-iam/README.md

 # Identity Proofing with Airlock IAM

+This repository accompanies the blog post [Identity Proofing with Airlock IAM](https://www.airlock.com/en/insights/airlock-blog/business-blog/identity-proofing-with-airlock-iam).
+It provides an almost-ready-to-use configuration for Airlock IAM.

-There are two options to get to a working Airlock IAM configuration supporting identity proofing:
+There are two options to get to a working Airlock IAM configuration:

 - [Full Config](full-config) - The "just add water" (sorry, database) method.
 - [Config Snippet](snippet) - Easily enrich existing project without manually re-doing big parts of the configuration.